What to expect other than Brexit this week

-Four things to know this week: A big Brexit week, and the world's biggest gathering

-It's Monday, it's a new week, and while we won't pretend to know everything that's going to happen over the next seven days, we have some sense of what's coming up.
+It's Monday, it's a new week, and while we know Brexit is likely to dominate the news again in some form over the next seven days, we thought you might like to know what else is coming up.

-Here's your briefing on some of the most important and interesting stories happening in the week ahead.

 What's happening?